Amstramgram75/Amstramgram-Video-Player/README.md

 &ensp;&ensp;`src: undefined,`
 &ensp;&ensp;`number: 100,`
 `}`
-Defines the source of the image used for the preview thumbnails and the number of thumbnails included.
+`src` defines the path to the image used for the preview thumbnails and `number` gives the number of thumbnails included.
+This number makes it possible to deduce the width of a thumbnail from the natural width property of the image.
+The height is then simply deduce from the video ratio.
 ___
 :black_medium_small_square: <ins>__volume__</ins>&ensp;&ensp;{Number}
 Default : `0.8`